gtretiak/42School/Piscine-2024/shell00/README.md

 1. Clone this repository:
 git clone https://github.com/gtretiak/42School/blob/main/Piscine-2024/shell00
-2. cd Shell00
+2. cd shell00
 3. Each exercise is contained in its own directory (ex00, ex01, etc.)
 4. To test specific exercises:
 #### For exercise 00
-cd ex00
-cat z
+cd ex00; cat z
+#### For exercise 01
+append a new file with tar -rvf archive.tar newfile.txt list the container with tar -tvf archive.tar delete with tar --delete -f testShell00.tar newfile.txt
+#### For exercise 02
+list the container with tar -tvf archive.tar then try to rebuild all the files with exactly the same time-stamps, permissions and types (files, directories, hard and symbolic links)
+#### For exercise 04
+cat midLS; then use the command with options wherever you need
 #### For exercise 05
-cd ../ex05
 bash git_commit.sh
+#### For exercise 06
+bash git_ignore.sh; then use it wherever you need, but don't forget to create .gitignore and include there name of the files you need to be ignored
+#### For exercise 07
+create any file and add some context into it; then run diff (with or without option -u) file1 file2 > changes.patch or sw.diff; then cat the output file
+#### For exercise 08
+cat clean; then read comments

 ## Real-World Applications
 The skills developed in this project are directly applicable to:

-DevOps Engineering: Setting up automation scripts, managing permissions, and configuring version control are fundamental DevOps skills
+1. DevOps Engineering: Setting up automation scripts, managing permissions, and configuring version control are fundamental DevOps skills
-System Administration: Understanding file permissions, creating directory structures, and managing symbolic links are essential for system administrators
+2. System Administration: Understanding file permissions, creating directory structures, and managing symbolic links are essential for system administrators
-Software Development Workflows: Proficiency with Git, SSH, and shell commands forms the foundation of modern development environments
+3. Software Development Workflows: Proficiency with Git, SSH, and shell commands forms the foundation of modern development environments
-Security Practices: Learning about file permissions and SSH key management introduces important security concepts
+4. Security Practices: Learning about file permissions and SSH key management introduces important security concepts
-Automation: Creating shell scripts to automate repetitive tasks is valuable in virtually any technical role
+5. Automation: Creating shell scripts to automate repetitive tasks is valuable in virtually any technical role
-Troubleshooting: Understanding how to examine file differences, find specific files, and check file types are critical troubleshooting skills
+6. Troubleshooting: Understanding how to examine file differences, find specific files, and check file types are critical troubleshooting skills

 ## Conclusion
-While Shell 00 may appear simple, it establishes the fundamental command-line and version control skills that underpin virtually all software development and system administration tasks.
-Mastering these basics is essential before progressing to more complex programming concepts in the 42 curriculum.
+Shell 00 establishes the fundamental command-line and version control skills that underpin virtually all software development and system administration tasks.
 These skills are particularly valuable to employers as they demonstrate not just theoretical knowledge but practical capability with the everyday tools of software development.
 The ability to work efficiently in command-line environments and manage version control properly is often assumed but not always present in new developers.